michael-betz/zed_vvm/PS_PERIPHERALS.md

 # PS7 peripherals configuration
 The Zynq Processing System (PS) is the CPU part of the FPGA.
-It has several peripherals like SPI, CAN, I2C, UART, GPIO, etc. These are connected to dedicated IO pins on the chip (MIO) or to the FPGA Programmable Logic (PL) fabric (EMIO).
+It has several peripherals like SPI, CAN, I2C, UART, GPIO, etc. These are connected to dedicated IO pins on the chip (MIO) or to the FPGA Programmable Logic (EMIO), from where they can be routed to any other IO pin of the chip through the FPGA fabric.
 Configuration happens in Vivado through the `ZYNQ7 Processing system` IP block.

-If the PS7 block is not included in the PL design, the CPU will freeze as soon as the the resulting bitfile is loaded on the zedboard.
+If the PS7 block is not included in the PL design, the CPU will freeze as soon as the the resulting bitfile is loaded.
 The PL part of the design will work as intended, even without the PS7 block.

 Configuration of the PS7 block is stored in the Xilinx IP file `ip/processing_system7_0.xci`, which is required by the Litex `SoCZynq()` class.